ESAP-Smartwatch/app/README.md

 ## Starting Guide for Embedded Systems @ Purdue contributors
 Download [GitHub Desktop](https://desktop.github.com/download/) and clone this repository to the GitHub folder in either `C:\Users\<YourUsername>\Documents\GitHub` for Windows or `~/Documents/GitHub` for MacOS/Linux.
-Launch Visual Studio Code (download [here](https://code.visualstudio.com/)) and download [Node.js](https://nodejs.org/en/download).
+Launch Visual Studio Code (download [here](https://code.visualstudio.com/)) and additionally install [Node.js](https://nodejs.org/en/download).
 Detailed instructions below, organized by platform.
 Installation instructions are current as of October 5, 2025.

 #### Windows
 Use Powershell: